-Why U.S. Shale is More Resilient Than You Think
+Why U.S. Shale is More Resilient for the Oil & Gas Drilling Industry

 News of oil and gas’ alleged demise continue to emblazon headlines around the world — but when it comes to the long-term picture, this industry might be much more resilient and capable of growth than previously thought possible.